 - NASA Tech Puts the Power to Prevent Plane Crashes in a Smartphone, published October 20, 2014

 - NASA-Pioneered Automatic Ground-Collision Avoidance System Operational, published October 8, 2014

 - F-16 Collision-Avoidance System Could Save Lives, published September 19, 2014

 - ACAT Team Wins Av Week Laureate Award, published March 11, 2011

 - “Development and Flight Demonstration of a Variable Autonomy Ground Collision Avoidance System,” by Mark A. Skoog and James L. Less.
 Presented at the annual meeting of the American Institute of Aeronautics and Astronautics (AIAA), Atlanta, Georgia, June 16–20, 2014.

 NASA Armstrong’s Technology Transfer Office seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
 NASA is seeking industry partners to explore options for commercialization of the iGCAS technology (DRC-012-033).
 On August 27, 2014, NASA Armstrong held a licensing webinar for this technology.
-Learn more about the process and applying for a license.
+Watch the webinar video above to learn more about the process and applying for a license.